 Email Drafts

 When preparing to send an email, you have the option to Save as a Draft.
-This Draft will remain private, available only to you, unless you share it.
-There are the following options available relating to Drafts:
+These are the following options available relating to Drafts:

 1. Creating and saving a Draft before sending an email